helix-toolkit/helix-toolkit-nex/Source/HelixToolkit-Nex/HelixToolkit.Nex.Geometry/README.md

 ## Architecture Notes

-- **Design Patterns**: The package uses the Entity Component System (ECS) architecture for managing dynamic and static geometries, leveraging the Arch ECS library.
+- **Design Patterns**: The package uses the Entity Component System (ECS) architecture for managing dynamic and static geometries, built on the custom `HelixToolkit.Nex.ECS` framework.
 - **Dependencies**: It relies on other HelixToolkit-Nex packages such as `HelixToolkit.Nex.Graphics` for rendering and `HelixToolkit.Nex.Maths` for mathematical operations.
 - **Octree Implementation**: The package includes several octree implementations for efficient spatial queries, such as `StaticMeshGeometryOctree` and `StaticPointGeometryOctree`.
 - **Serialization**: Custom JSON converters are provided for `Geometry` and `VertexProperties` to facilitate serialization and deserialization.